aaoyekanmi4/neighborhood-map/README.md

 The viewModel.js file uses Knockout to display each restaurant from the model in the html of index.html.

+The oauth-signature-js file contains necessary functions for the oauth1 used with the foursquare API.

 The index.html file pulls in these various javascript files to display the page.

 Attributions: